 On Tuesday evenings at 7 p.m.
 Central Time, we offer weekly programs that address the issues of decisions, the applications process, and real-life stories of practicing physicians who serve those in need of care.

-each Session.
+Assessments are open until the following Tuesday at 6:59 PM CST!
 We encourage you to take the exams to document your participation in the Sessions!

 This Session, our eighteenth, will give students the opportunity to learn about the life and career of an Emergency Physician while overseas in India!

 Dr. Christo Philip is going to take you on an emotional journey through his personal experience working at a missionary hospital in eastern India.
 Being an American physician of Indian descent, Dr. Philip spent many years in India practicing Emergency Medicine.
 While overseas, he humbly practiced medicine while serving some of the most vulnerable people in India.

 During this session, Dr. Philip will share his nine learning lessons he has gathered from his experience treating severe health conditions uncommon in the United States, all while managing his work-life balance and demonstrating his faith.

 This Session, our seventeenth, will share the experience of an immigrant with big dreams that get fulfilled through a lifetime of dedication, sacrifice, and a lot of people cheering him along the way.

 Our meeting will focus on the background of Dr. Salazar, who will then share with us his innovative ideas for education and patient care.